How to print digital scrapbook paper

 is the number one question I am asked by visitors from my digital art shops.
 They also want to know how to print 12×12 digital scrapbook pages.
 I also receive printing instruction requests for diy paper party decorations, invitations, junk journals, planner stickers, etc. This article is a summary of what I have learned over the past 20 years of experimenting on multiple printers/papers/inks.

 - 1. There is no one size fits all.
 You have to take into consideration your printer, your printer settings, the paper type and the project itself.
 I work off of a number of different printers, for various reasons.
-For the best and most consistent results, I use my Epson 1430 Artisan Color Wide format inkjet printer I have been using this series of printer for the past 15 years Every time I need a new wide format printer, I do the research and comparison shopping.
-Nothing else seems to beat the quality of the print and the price of this printer….. so I always end up upgrading to the newest model.
-I recommend Photo Direct Paper for those who need to know how to print 12×12 digital scrapbook pages.
+Currently, I recommend the Canon 12×12 Crafting inkjet Printer as you can print 12 inch wide paper.
+I recommend Canon 12×12 photo paper for those who need to know how to print 12×12 digital scrapbook pages.
 This seems to be the most economical choice as well.
-My favorite printer paper is Epson Premium Presentation Matte Paper.
-Whether I am printing scrapbook papers, photos, printable tags, invitations, candy wrappers, signage, etc. this is my first choice.
+My favorite “cardstock like” printer paper is Epson Presentation Matte Paper (50 Sheet) and Epson Ultra Presentation Matte Paper.
+Whether I am printing scrapbook papers, photos, printable tags, invitations, signage, etc. this is my first choice.
 The colors are very vibrant and I love the finish.
 If I need a glossy paper, I use Epson Premium Glossy Photo Paper or HP Premium Plus Photo Paper Soft Gloss.
 Aside from printing photo projects, I personally like a glossy paper for my water bottle labels.
 When I need to print onto paper with an adhesive backing, such as candy buffet treat bags, candy wrappers, planner stickers and stickers, I use full sheet labels from Online.
 Avery full sheet removable sticker paper is another good option.